Yemeni forces seek to wrest Sanaa mosque from ousted president

-SANAA Yemeni forces have surrounded a sprawling mosque complex in the capital Sanaa amid suspicions that backers of ousted autocrat Ali Abdullah Saleh might use it as a launchpad to attack the presidential palace.
+SANAA, June 16 Yemeni forces have surrounded a sprawling mosque complex in the capital Sanaa amid fears that backers of ousted autocrat Ali Abdullah Saleh might use it as a launchpad to attack the presidential palace.

 The operation, in its fourth day on Tuesday, is the most dramatic standoff yet between current President Abd-Rabbu Mansour Hadi and Saleh's supporters since he was forced to step down in 2011 following mass protests after 33 years in power.

 Gulf neighbours and the West fear for the stability of Yemen, which shares a long border with top oil exporter Saudi Arabia.
-Riyadh, along with Washington, helped push through the U.N.-mediated political transition.
+The Saudi government, along with Washington, helped push through the U.N.-mediated political transition.

 "There is information that there's a tunnel leading to the presidential compound from the mosque, and weapons inside the basement," a Yemeni security source told Reuters.